tpunt/pht/README.md

 ### Atomic Values

 Atomic values are classes that wrap simple values.
-These values are safe to update without acquiring mutex locks, but they also pack with them mutex locks should multiple actions need to be performed one said value.
+These values are safe to update without acquiring mutex locks, but they also pack with them mutex locks should multiple operations need to be performed together.
 The mutex locks, for this reason, are reentrant.

 #### Atomic Integer